MicrosoftDocs/msteams-docs/msteams-platform/get-started/choose-what-suits-you.md

 > [!NOTE]
 >
 > * Meeting and calls can deliver a user experience for enabling collaboration, partnership, informed communication, and shared feedback.
 For more infromation, see [apps for Teams meetings and calls](../apps-in-teams-meetings/teams-apps-in-meetings.md).
-> * You can also use languages, such as Node.js, Java, Python, and Web technology in general, HTML, CSS to build your Teams app.
+> * You can also use languages, such as Node.js, Java, Python, and Web technology like HTML and CSS to build your Teams app.

 **Example scenario**: If you want to build a social media dashboard app that sends notifications using TypeScript, consider the following scenario: